Valorant weapon tier list – ranking the best guns for the current patch

 • Reload Speed: 2.25

-The Sheriff is the most pricey sidearm in Valorant for a reason.
+The Sheriff is the priciest sidearm in Valorant for a reason.
 If you are a highly skilled player with good aim, this pistol is made for you.
-Its headshots deal a whopping 159 headshot damage at short-medium distances, making it deadly even for enemies with full armor.
-The Sheriff has also a high wall penetration so you can knock out enemies even before they peek.
+Its headshots deal a whopping 159 headshot damage at short-medium distances, making it deadly even for enemies with full armour.
+The Sheriff also has high wall penetration, so you can knock out enemies even before they peek.
 It’s similar to the Operator’s mode of one-shot combat so pair the Sheriff with a gun that has a high rate of fire.
-But its high cost means that you shouldn’t get this during pistol rounds as it holds you back from getting utilities.
+But its high cost means that you shouldn’t get it during pistol rounds as it holds you back from getting utilities – unless you’re absolutely confident in your aim.

 • Cost: 2250 credits